How to Get a Good Night's Sleep

 Third, have a mantra.
 Acknowledge that worrying about things, people and events is a choice.
 You have that choice and when stressful thoughts creep up on you, sometimes you just have to say to yourself...
 "I'm not going to worry about this right now."
 Or, "Everything will work itself out," or "It's all okay and meant to be."
 Take a deep breath and give in to the flow of the universe.
 When you do that you will discover that the universe often has a much better solution than anything you could orchestrate by yourself.

 Fourth, ask your spirit guides if they have a message for you.
-This has happened to me several time.
-You wake up at the bewitching hour: 3 am.
-This is the hour when the magnetic field of the Earth changes and makes it easier for spirits on the other side of the veil to communicate with us telepathically.
-Perhaps your spirit team are waking you up to get a message across to you.
+If you regularly wake up at the bewitching hour of 3 am your spirit team might be trying to get a message through.
+This is the hour when the magnetic field of the Earth thins and makes it easier for spirits on the other side of the veil to communicate with us telepathically.
 Ask them: "Is there a message for me?
 What would you like me to know?" and then lie still and listen.
 The first thought that comes to you is most likely your message.
-Often it is gentle advice, such as, "don't worry about it" or the answer to a problem you have been working and sometimes it might be a more important message.
+Often it is gentle advice, such as, "don't worry about it" or the answer to a problem you have been working on and sometimes it might be a more important message.
 Whatever you hear, write it down and then go back to sleep.
 That way you can address it in the morning.

 Sixth, get Reiki!
 Many people suffering from insomnia report they get a good night's sleep for 2 or 3 nights in a row following a single Reiki session.
-After several Reiki sessions their insomnia may be completely cured.
+After several Reiki sessions their insomnia may be completely resolved.
 I have had many regular Reiki clients report that they have given up their sleep meds.
 Many people learn Reiki just for this reason.
-When you learn to do self Reiki you can do it for 10 or 15 minutes before going to bed and even in the middle of the night if you wake up and can't get back to sleep.
+When you learn to do self-Reiki you can do it for 10 or 15 minutes before going to bed and even in the middle of the night if you wake up and can't get back to sleep.
 Reiki induces theta brain wave state which is in effect a sleepy state.
 But the calming effects of a Reiki session last for some time after the session ends leaving you feeling dreamy, weightless, calm and peaceful.
+Yoga can also have this effect.
+Try lying in child's pose for a few minutes and focus on relaxing the parasympathetic nervous system by doing some deep breathing in and out.
+Then go back to bed.

-Finally, eat well.
+Next, eat well.
 You can't really say enough about eating well.
 What we eat creates our body.
 If you want a body that is weak and poisoned, eat lots of fast food and processed food which is low in nutrition and high in added chemicals.
 If you want a body that is strong, vital and healthy you must eat strong, vital and healthy food.
-Lots of fresh, raw fruits and vegetables, organic beans and legumes, and if you eat animal products make sure they are from humanely raised animals.
+Lots of fresh, raw fruits and vegetables, organic beans and legumes, and if you eat animal products make sure they are from humanely raised animals that have lived happy lives and not suffered cruel deaths.

 Many people who have trouble sleeping also suffer from stress, depression, and anxiety.
 Often our diet plays a large part in our ability to handle stress factors that lead to these conditions.
 Fresh vegetables and fruits and especially greens are key for clearing the pineal gland, which secretes melatonin, which helps you sleep.
 Fresh vegetables and fruits are also key for creating healthy gut flora, which keeps your body healthy.
 The pineal gland and the digestive system both produce seratonin which helps to regulate mood, keeping you healthy and happy.
 So a healthy digestive system and a healthy pineal gland, together with a Reiki regime are all keys to sleeping well.